timurgen/google-storage-microservice/README.md

 `GOOGLE_APPLICATION_CREDENTIALS_CONTENT` - Content of Google Storage credential file.
 This content is written to the file specified in `GOOGLE_APPLICATION_CREDENTIALS`.

+`DT_PATTERN` - since datetime pattern, by default "%Y-%m-%d %H:%M:%S.%f%z"

+`LIMIT` - if limit list result to LIMIT entities and use paging to retrieve multiple batches, not set by default
 ## Usage

 The microservice listens to the following endpoints at port 5000: